TRIAEIOU/flexible-cloze-2/README.md

 - Clicking an active cloze on the front side will cycle it between hint (if there is one) and show.
 - Clicking an inactive cloze on the front side will cycle it between hide and show (no hint).
+- Toggle all/cycle between active and/or inactive clozes (configurable) by tapping left/right/top of screen or keyboard shortcuts.
+- Search in card from the reviewer (`Ctrl+F` or top bar) - if you, like me, have all your notes in Anki and want to be able to look something up quickly from your phone.
 - There is an optional "show all" button (styleable in class .fcz-show-all-btn).
 Note that he button is set to `display: none` in default configuration, you have to set it to `display: inline` on the Styling page of the cards dialog to get it to show.

 ### Lists